-- The Slurpee was invented by 7-Eleven, the convenience store chain.
 They claim to have coined the term “brain freeze.”
+(10)

+A budding young scientist wanted to know for sure which causes the worse brain freeze, Slurpees or ice cream.

+Fact #6 Frozen foods and drinks won’t change the temperature of your brain.

+But neurosurgeons often take the brain’s temperature down to as low as 64˚F during surgery.
 (11)

-This budding young scientist wanted to know which causes the worse brain freeze — Slurpees or ice cream.

-- Frozen foods and drinks probably won’t change the temperature of your brain.

-But neurosurgeons often take the brain down as low as 64˚F during surgery.
-(12)

-This stops circulation to the brain allowing surgeons to operate more easily.
+This stops blood circulation to and within the brain, allowing surgeons to operate more easily.

-- Dogs love ice cream but no one knows for sure if dogs get brain freeze — and they aren’t telling!
+Fact #7 Dogs love ice cream, but no one knows for sure if dogs get brain freeze — and they aren’t telling!

 But from the reactions some pet owners have observed, it seems likely that they do.